Skip to main content

 Study & Work

-Studying costs money.
-The costs cannot always be covered by BaföG, scholarships or student loans.
-Whether it's a part-time job or a student trainee position: many students work while they study.
-This not only brings money into the coffers, but also makes it possible to gain professional experience.
+Studying costs money, the costs cannot always be covered by a BAföG, scholarships or student loans.
+Many students work while studying, whether it is a part-time job or a student trainee position.
+This not only brings in money, but also makes it possible to gain professional experience.

-Which portals are there specifically for RWU students?
+Which portals are specifically available for RWU students?

-In the region, there are numerous companies and businesses that regularly advertise internships, final theses as well as working student positions.
-It is worthwhile to look directly in the job advertisements of the companies.
+There are numerous companies and businesses in the region that regularly advertise internships, final theses studies and working student positions.
+It is worth looking directly at the companies' job advertisements.

 What are the advantages of a student trainee position?

-Possible further employment, e.g. during practical semesters, for final thesis or job entry
+• Possible further employment, e.g. during a practical semester, for a thesis or for starting a job.

-This depends on various factors, such as the country, the industry and the company in which the internship is completed.
-In some countries, such as Germany, there are legal regulations governing the remuneration of internships.
-In other countries, there are no such regulations and compensation depends on individual agreements between the intern and the employer.
+This depends on various factors, such as the country, the industry and the company where the internship is completed.
+In some countries, such as Germany, there are legal regulations on the remuneration of internships.
+In other countries, there are no such regulations and the remuneration depends on the individual agreements between the intern and the employer.

-In some industries, internships tend to be unpaid, such as in creative industries or journalism, while in other industries, such as engineering or IT, interns are often paid.
+In some sectors, internships tend to be unpaid, such as in the creative industries or journalism, while in other sectors, such as engineering or IT, interns are often paid.